Table of Contents

 I have a blog post on litter boxes: 7 Tips to Choose a Litter Box

-8. Check for a Tipped Ear
+8. Check for a Clipped Ear

 Look to see if the cat has a little bit clipped off the tip of one of the ears.
+In the cat care community, this is referred to as a tipped ear.

 This Trap-Neuter-Release program, commonly referred to as TNR, is practiced in several countries.
+In some communities, vaccination is added to the procedure, in which case it is referred to as TNVR.

 Alley Cat Allies is an organization that offers information and resources about the TNR program.